-Special Ops selection programs are highly rigorous and require a great deal of advance preparation.
-Here is an email from a police officer seeking to transfer into a SWAT/ Special Response Team program within his city.
+Special-ops selection programs are highly rigorous and require a great deal of advance preparation.
+Here is an email from a police officer seeking to transfer into a SWAT/special response team program within his city.

-The test is similar to the Marine Corps Pct, although ours requires us to complete in succession a 3 mile run 18-21min, 60-80 sit ups, 50-70 push up and then 10-20 pull ups.
-The sit ups, push ups, and pull ups are not timed it is how many can be done consecutively without stopping then on to the next.
-If you have the time or any suggestions I would greatly appreciate it.
+The test is similar to the Marine Corps PFT, although ours requires us to complete in succession a three-mile run in 18-21 minutes, 60-80 sit-ups, 50-70 push-ups and then 10-20 pull-ups.
+The sit-ups, push-ups and pull-ups are not timed; it is how many can be done consecutively without stopping, then on to the next.
+If you have the time or any suggestions, I would greatly appreciate it.
 Thank you, Brad

-Brad - that sounds like a challenging test, but very common in the tactical fitness world.
-With tactical fitness in preparation for special ops programs, you have two things you are looking at doing getting TO and THROUGH your training.
+Brad, that sounds like a challenging test but very common in the tactical fitness world.
+With tactical fitness in preparation for special-ops programs, you have two things you are looking at doing: getting to and through your training.

-To get TO the training, you have to ace this fitness test and it is smart that you start focusing on the specifics of that test.
-Here is a classic sample week of PT programming from the intermediate to get to the advanced level of scoring.
+To get to the training, you have to ace this fitness test, and it is smart that you start focusing on the specifics of that test.
+Here is a classic sample week of PT programming from the intermediate level to get to the advanced level of scoring.

 However, training like the test protocols is something to consider.
-Personally, workouts like the PT Pyramid, PT Super Sets, and Max Rep Set Workouts are ideal for you to build up the muscle stamina required to do back to back to back non-stop /no rest exercises.
-Plus running before, during and after these workouts will help you prepare for the 3 mile running distances by learning the goal pace of 6-7 minute miles to get that goal of 18-21 minutes for a 3 mile timed run.
+Workouts like the PT Pyramid, PT Super Sets and Max Rep Set Workouts are ideal to build the muscle stamina required to do back-to-back-to-back, nonstop/no-rest exercises.
+Running before, during and after these workouts will help you prepare for the three-mile distance by learning the goal pace of six- to seven-minute miles to get that goal of 18-21 minutes.

 For the tactical athlete testing or going through a selection program, this fact does not change.